ChrisJohnsonJ/css-exercises-Chris/foundations/04-chaining-selectors/README.md

 ![desired outcome](./desired-outcome.png)

 ### Self Check
 - Did you properly chain class selectors for each rule?
+Yes, class selectors were chained as .avatar.proportioned and .avatar.distorted for each rule
 - Does the `proportioned` image retain its original square proportions?
+Yes, the height was set to auto to retain its original square proportions
 - Does the `distorted` image end up looking squished and, well, distorted?
+Yes, since we hard coded a height, it looks squished